geudde/attic-chest/pages/13.reference/05.porden-coeur/docs.md

 <a id="note01-h"></a>
 § Note (h), page 20, line 304.&emsp;*Or when her warlike peers no more obeyed.*

 Scarcely had Baldwin the Fifth expired, when his mother became desirous to reign in his stead, and disdained neither stratagem nor false promises to satisfy her ambition and that of Lusignan.
 While the Count of Tripoli assembled the Barons of the empire at Napolose, the daughter of Amalric, acting by the advice of Heraclius, Patriarch of Jerusalem, and Eudon, Grand Master of the Templars, announced her intention of separating herself from her husband, and choosing a warrior who was able to defend the kingdom: on condition that the Barons would acknowledge as king, him whom she should elect.
 The Barons, who expected that her choice would fall upon Raymond, readily consented.
 The gates of Jerusalem were closed, and Sybilla repaired to the church of the Holy Sepulchre, attended by her nobles, and crowned with a garland.
-Mass was sung before tbe sacred tomb.
+Mass was sung before the sacred tomb.
 Heraclius vowed fidelity to her in the name of the clergy and the people, pronounced aloud her divorce from Lusignan, and commanded her in the name of Heaven to bestow her hand and the sceptre on the man whom she believed to be most worthy.
 Sybilla next prostrated herself, to implore the guidance of Providence in her choice; then rising, she raised the chaplet from her head, and placed it on with solemnity on the brows of Lusignan, declaring that “man could not separate those whom Heaven had united.”
 The nobles felt that they were duped: and if a few, imposed upon by the splendour of the scene, applauded the conjugal fidelity and affection of Sybilla, the majority foresaw the evils which so imprudent a choice was likely to bring upon Jerusalem; and the friends of Raymond, in particular, felt indignant at the elevation of one, who while he filled the high office of Regent during part of the reign of Baldwin the Fourth, had proved how unequal he was to the government of a kingdom, already involved in difficulty and danger. — Hoveden, Michaud, Mills, &c.&#160;<a href="#ref01-h" rev="footnote" class="footnote-backref">↩</a>

 <a id="note01-i"></a>
 § Note (i), page 21, line 342.&emsp;*Like some strong tower, stood Austrian Leopold.*